pauleveritt/pycharm_companion/docs/blogposts/raspberry-pi/index.rst

 .. section::
     published: 2017-07-12 12:00
-    excerpt: Two-part series on using PyCharm with a Raspberry Pi
+    subheading: Two-part series on using PyCharm with a Raspberry Pi

 ============
 Raspberry Pi